When does unfair dismissal occur:

 - 1 year – if the employer is a small business (a business with less than 15 employees)

-- An Employee who is covered by:
+- The employee is covered by:

 - A Modern Award (or an award-transitional instrument)

-- Enterprise Agreement (or an agreement-transitional instrument)
+- An Enterprise Agreement (or an agreement-transitional instrument)

 What is ‘harsh, just or unreasonable’?